Mahsa-Bastankhah/GCMDP-blogpost/_posts/2026-04-27-mdp-to-gcmdp.md

 \end{align}
 $$

-Intuitively, this objective indicates that solving GCRL problem is equivalent to finding the goal-conditioned policy that maximizes the probability measure of reaching desired goals when commanded towards those goals.
-Note that GCRL problem is also equivalent to a multi-task RL problem<d-cite key="wilson2007multi,yu2020meta,teh2017distral"></d-cite>, where tasks correspond to reaching different goals.
+Intuitively, this objective indicates that solving GCRL is equivalent to finding the goal-conditioned policy that maximizes the probability measure of reaching desired goals when commanded towards those goals.
+Note that the GCRL problem is also equivalent to a multi-task RL problem<d-cite key="wilson2007multi,yu2020meta,teh2017distral"></d-cite>, where tasks correspond to reaching different goals.

 Until now, we have not discussed what happens after the agent reaches the goal.
 Since GCRL problems typically has infinite horizons and the agent can still move after reaching the goal, the optimal behavior is not only reaching the goal but also staying at the goal as long as possible.
 We next discuss a special type of GCMDP that simplifies agents' behaviors after reaching the goal, namely, the stochastic shortest path problem.

 ### Stochastic shortest path

-The stochastic shortest path (SSP) problem<d-cite key="bertsekas1991analysis,bertsekas1996neuro"></d-cite> $$\mathcal{M}_{\text{SSP}} = (\mathcal{S}, \mathcal{A}, \mathcal{G}, p_\text{SSP}, r_{\text{SSP}}, p_0, p_{\mathcal{G}} )$$ is built on top of the GCRL problem, where the environment will terminate the episode once the agent reaches the goal.
-Many prior GCRL methods actually underpin the underlying algorithm using a SSP problem, and invoke intriguing tools such as a constant cost<d-cite key="park2024ogbench"></d-cite> or the triangle inequality (quasimetric)<d-cite key="wang2023optimal,myers2024learning,park2025transitive"></d-cite> to solve the problem.
-Since the SSP focuses on agents' behavior before termination, it requires the policy hitting the goal eventually, i.e., a proper policy.
+The stochastic shortest path problem<d-cite key="bertsekas1991analysis,bertsekas1996neuro"></d-cite> $$\mathcal{M}_{\text{SSP}} = (\mathcal{S}, \mathcal{A}, \mathcal{G}, p_\text{SSP}, r_{\text{SSP}}, p_0, p_{\mathcal{G}} )$$ is built on top of the GCRL problem, where the environment will terminate the episode once the agent reaches the goal.
+Many prior GCRL methods actually underpin the underlying algorithm using an SSP problem, and invoke intriguing tools such as a constant cost<d-cite key="park2024ogbench"></d-cite> or the triangle inequality (quasimetric)<d-cite key="wang2023optimal,myers2024learning,park2025transitive"></d-cite> to solve the problem.
+Since the SSP focuses on agents' behavior before termination, it requires the policy to hit the goal eventually, i.e., a proper policy.

 <p align="left"><strong>Definition 1. </strong><i>Given a goal $g \in \mathcal{G}$, a SSP policy $\pi_{\text{SSP}}: \mathcal{S} \times \mathcal{G} \to \Delta(\mathcal{A})$ is proper, if there exists a finite time step $t < \infty$ such that the policy reaches the goal $g$ when commanded towards the same goal $g$, i.e., $p^{\pi_{\text{SSP}}}_t(g \mid g) > 0$.</i></p>

-Formally, a SSP policy is *proper* if it will reach the goal with a finite number of time step:
+Formally, an SSP policy is *proper* if it will reach the goal with a finite number of time steps:

-Therefore, a mild assumption is to assume all policies of interests are proper.
+Therefore, a mild assumption is to assume all policies of interest are proper.
 Using the definition of a proper policy, the SSP problem can be adapted from a GCRL problem with the following modifications:

 1. A negative cost for not reaching the goal, e.g., $$r_{\text{SSP}}(s, g) = - \mathbb{1}(s \neq g)$$.